-The areas in Plymouth targeted for wrasse (see Section 5) are within the Plymouth Sound and Estuaries SAC and may extend into Start Point to Plymouth Sound and Eddystone SCI.
+The areas in Plymouth targeted for wrasse (see Section 5) are within the Plymouth Sound and Estuaries SAC.
 Table 2 shows the relevant features and conservation objectives for the site.
 The typical species have not yet been identified (Natural England, 2015).
 The five species of wrasse are considered iconic species found in rocky reefs and therefore may be put forward as typical species.
 Potential pressures from the fishing activity on the features need to be assessed under a Habitat Regulation Assessment (HRA).
 Removal of target species (i.e. wrasse) has been identified as one of the pressures needing further consideration.
 The HRA deciphers if the fishing activity will adversely affect the sub-features assessed and if the conservation objectives can be met.